 Over the next couple of decades, my focus switched to raising a family - four boys.
 However, I continued to write songs and began the slow process of assembling recording equipment.
-For the next ten years, I struggled with the technology, and eventually discovered that I was trying to do things with the equipment that it was no able to do.
+For the next ten years, I struggled with the technology, and eventually discovered that I was trying to do things with the equipment that it was not able to do.
 Eventually, with time, experience and training with Berklee College of Music and others, I built a commercial recording studio.
-Not long after it was built, I fell in love with the beauty of Ojai, California and moved myself and all my studio stuff there.
+Not long after it was built, I fell in love with Ojai, California and moved myself and all my studio stuff there.
 Soon, I opened a commercial recording studio with my partners catering to local artists and LA-based movie production companies.
 I also performed in local venues and later, up and down the West coast.
-In 2012, I took a cross-country tour in my old RV, performing in Washington, D.C., Cincinnati, several small towns in the Midwest.
-After nine months on the road, I parked my RV in the Palm Springs, CA area and spent the next three years performing there.
-Finally, in 2015 I headed northwest to Ojai, CA where I now live and perform in local venues.
+I took a cross-country tour in my old RV, performing in Washington, D.C., Cincinnati, several small towns in the Midwest.
+After nine months on the road, I parked my RV in the Palm Springs, CA area.

-In addition to my live performances, I compose music for film and TV productions.
-To date, my music has appeared in several cable TV shows including Kourtney and Khloe` (Kardashian) Take Miami, as well as independent films and more than 140 student shorts at colleges around the U.S.
+Although I love performing, I have discontinued live performances so I can focus on composing music for film and TV productions.
+To date, my music has appeared in a few cable TV shows including Kourtney and Khloe` (Kardashian) Take Miami, the Cult of Personality show on the REELZ network and more than 160 student shorts at colleges around the U.S sponsored by the Campus Music Network.
+I was honored to receive this acknowledgment from them.

 Along the way I have been blessed to receive the following awards for my work: